 Canvas Frame Options

-Different frame styles for framing stretched canvas pictures or paintings on board
+Different frame styles for framing stretched canvas pictures and oil paintings on board

 To frame or not to frame; that is the question.
 The thing with stretched canvas pictures is that in many cases they're ready to hang, with no urgent need to add a frame.
 In fact, many people do hang stretched canvases 'as is', creating a contemporary and minimalist look.
 But this isn't everyone's cup of tea.
 Some people think of an unframed image as being incomplete, and others simply prefer the look of a frame.
 Some canvases may also look better with a frame, especially if they haven't been gallery wrapped and have visible staples at the sides.
 It's really up to you whether you decide to frame your canvas or not.

 The result is pretty much what you'd expect; the image is displayed, with the front of the frame overlapping the canvas slightly around the edges.
-This overlapping 'lip' is known as a rabbet, and can be as slim or as thick as you like.
-However, even the slimmest of rabbets will still provide some overlap to the image, so keep this in mind if there are important details around the top, bottom, or sides of your canvas.
+This overlapping 'lip' is known as the frame rebate, and is typically around 5mm.
+However, even the slimmest of rebates will still provide some overlap to the image, so keep this in mind if there are important details around the top, bottom, or sides of your canvas.

 As traditional frames overlap the image, they usually have a more pronounced and obvious appearance than the more sleek and streamlined floater canvas frames.
 Traditional frames can sometimes be quite bold and eye catching, so here at easyFrame we think they're best suited to images that are very strong, vibrant and dominant; artwork that isn't going to be overshadowed by an attractive picture frame.